nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The three lists will be arranged in the order: students, tasks, lessons.
 * Additional information will be hidden to provide an overview of all three lists.
+* Students in the student list are sorted in ascending order according to the lexicographical order of their names.
+Students with the same name are sorted similarly according to their matric number.
+* Tasks that are not done are grouped at the top of the list while tasks that are done are grouped at the bottom.
+In the group of tasks that are not done, the tasks are sorted with the earliest deadline tasks at the top.
+In the group of tasks that are done, the tasks are sorted with the latest deadline tasks at the top.
+Tasks without deadlines are placed below tasks with deadlines.
+* Lessons that are not completed are grouped at the top of the list while lessons that are completed are grouped at the bottom.
+In the group of lessons that are not completed, the lessons are sorted with the earliest lessons at the top.
+In the group of lessons that are completed, the lessons are sorted with the latest lessons at the top.

 ### Clearing all entries : `clear`